Debby Thomas, PhD

 Books and Book Chapters

-• Thomas, D., Chappel, S. and Bright, D. (in publication, release July 2020).
+• Thomas, D., Chappel, S. and Bright, D. (2020).
 Teaching Methods in Business Series: Classroom as Organization.
 Eduard Edgar Publishing.

 • Thomas, D. (2018).
 Empowerment and holistic community development in Rwanda In Thompson, R.J., & Storberg-Walker, J. (Eds.).
 Leadership and Power in International Development: Navigating the Intersections of Gender, Culture, Context, and Sustainability.
 London, England: Emerald Publishing.